 Neil Wagner | Warhorse and a smiling assassin that awaits India

 A riveting watch.
 As I recall the ball-by-ball action of the Blackcaps taking on an ominous-looking Australian side Down Under, one that featured last year's best Test batsman and Steven Smith.
-There are certain things you find hard to relate with the current New Zealand side - physical aggression, verbal duels, and ungentlemenish behavior.
+There are certain things you find hard to relate with the current New Zealand side - physical aggression, verbal duels, and an ungentlemenish behavior.

 Also see – Women’s T20 world cup winner list

 With not express pace to bank on, Wagner hurled onto the batsman with deliveries that nipped either way, bouncing the pink and the red cherry from halfway down the pitch.
 Aussies had a peach under their sleeves going by the name of Mitchell Starc.
 But it wasn't the same when Mathew Wade and Steve Smith took on Wagner in the middle.

 No batsman, trust me, no batsman likes to be stared right-back, half-way down the pitch after receiving a series of body blows.
 Wade stood his ground, his eyes unflinching at the prospect of getting hit on his right arm, shoulder or even the head.
-The battle resembled more of a boxing defense-n-offense training, with Wade keeping his head straight and eyes glued on the pink-ball and body ducking through the muscle memory created over the years.
+The battle resembled a boxing defense-n-offense training, with Wade keeping his head straight and eyes glued on the pink-ball and body ducking through the muscle memory created over the years.
 Soon the crowd got involved.
 They knew that the real action started during Wagner's extended follow-through.
 But it wasn't a one-way street.
-Wade is as tough as a cricketer gets after years of toil in the Aussie framework.
+Wade is as tough as a cricketer gets after years of toil in the Aussie cricketing framework.
 When Wagner hit him on his arm, he didn't care.
-If he opened him up and still got a bit of flesh on the way, Wade didn't nudge.
+If he opened him up and still got a bit of flesh on the way, Wade didn't budge.
 He just didn't.
 Explained best by Australian head coach Justin Langer, the word is 'Crazy', absolutely nuts.
-That's how Wade had built himself in the Aussie dressing room.
+That's the kind of reputation Wade had built in the Aussie dressing room.
 He doesn't want the records, he isn't after those hundreds that the mortal cricketers drool over.
-He wants to be the strongest cricketer there, in the middle, taking on anyone anywhere.
+He wants to be the strongest cricketer there, in the middle, taking on anyone and anywhere.

 The margin for error was minimum and as soon as Wagner went wide of the crease and bowled a similar length but with an off-side heavy line, Wade latched on it.
 A way of respecting the opposition when they are good but putting them away when they err even a little.
 Some pundits take it as maturity, and rightly so while others talk about it as character.

 Wagner took to the world-stage by claiming the best Australia had to offer, 17 wickets in all.
 He claimed Smith in each of the four innings, getting the all-important batsman at scores of 43, 16, 85 and 7.
 Something which is expected more out of a bowler like Trent Boult bowling in the mid 140s, Wagner troubled the strongest and also possibly the best defender of the ball with his inexplicable line and lengths.